Here on Jackie Robinson’s birthday, wanted to repost this story I wrote a couple of years ago.

 The Dodgers in 1947 were superb, Dixie Walker hit .300 again, Eddie Stanky walked 100 times, and the group that soon would become known as the Boys of Summer — Robinson, Reese, Furillo, Gil Hodges, Duke Snider — began to come together.
 The Dodgers won the pennant.
 As Bragan would say, players of all racial viewpoints lined up with Jackie Robinson to collect their World Series checks.

 And Bragan?
 He got a big double in Game 6 of the 1947 World Series, and he stuck around for a few games the following year, but he was done as a player.
 Bragan knew that managing was his only way to stay in the game.
-He went to Fort Worth, where he served as a player-manager.
-Then to Hollywood for a couple of years.
+He went to Fort Worth, where he served as a player-manager, then to Hollywood for a couple of years.
 In 1955, he was hired to manage the Pittsburgh Pirates.
-He was hired by a man named Branch Rickey.
-Over the years, he managed in Cleveland briefly and in Milwaukee for a while.
-He was not especially successful, but he had some good ideas — he was one of the first managers who tried to put his best players at the top of the lineup, regardless of how fast they were.
-He thought the extra at-bats made up for the lack of RBI opportunities.
-For instance, he put power-hitting Felipe Alou in the leadoff spot and tried power-hitting Mack Jones or Eddie Mathews in the No. 2 spot.
-His teams did score a lot of runs.
+He was hired by the Pirates GM, a man named Branch Rickey.

-Brayan and Robinson became friends, real friends, the sort who would go to each other’s houses for dinner occasionally, the sort who would happily embrace whenever they came across each other.
-And Robinson was always proud that Bragan became known as a man who would treat people fairly, honestly, no matter the color of their skin.
-There are numerous examples, but the most famous happened in 1958, when Bragan was hired midseason to manage a minor-league team in Spokane.
-There was an angry young, black shortstop on that team who had been in the minor leagues for eight years.
-He was utterly miserable — both toward himself and everyone around him.
-“I had just about given up on myself,” the young shortstop would write.
-The young shortstop was Maury Wills.
+And over the years, Bragan and Robinson became friends, real friends, the sort who would go to each other’s houses for dinner, the sort who would happily embrace whenever they came across each other.
+Robinson was proud of Bragan, proud of how he changed.
+In 1958, Bragan was hired midseason to manage a minor-league team in Spokane.
+There was an angry young, African American shortstop on that team who had been in the minor leagues for eight years.
+He was miserable — both toward himself and everyone around him.
+“I had just about given up on myself,” the shortstop would write.
+The shortstop was Maury Wills.

-Bragan took an interest.
-He talked to Wills every day.
+Bragan talked to Wills every day.
 He boosted Wills’ confidence, spoke the good things he saw.
 “You have gifts,” Bragan told him.
 “You belong in this game.”
 Bragan noticed something in Maury Wills’ swing — mainly that he had real trouble swinging from the right side — and convinced him to become a switch-hitter.
-Bragan and Wills worked together every day on switch-hitting.
-And when he showed an acumen for it, Bragan called the Los Angeles Dodgers repeatedly to say, “You need a shortstop.
+Bragan and Wills worked together every day.
+And when Wills began to get switch-hitting down, Bragan called the Los Angeles Dodgers repeatedly to say, “You need a shortstop.
 I have your shortstop right here.”

-You know the story of Maury Wills, of course.
+You know the story of Maury Wills.
 He would win the 1962 MVP Award when he stole 104 bases scored 130 runs.
 Many credit him for altering the game.
 Thing is, Maury Wills knew in 1958 that Bragan was one of the men who at first refused to play with Jackie Robinson.
 He knew it, and his instincts would have been to not trust such a man.
-But by then — more than a decade later — Bobby Bragan was a different man.
+But he also knew that Bobby Bragan was a different man.
 His generosity of spirit had been hard earned.
 His enthusiasm and newfound color blindness were irresistible.
 Maury Wills has credited much of his success in baseball and life to the friendship and mentorship of Bobby Bragan.

 In 1964, Robinson wrote an underappreciated book called “Baseball Has Done It” about integration.
 He asked Bobby Bragan to write about his feelings.